 CBT Thought Record

 This PDF is a way to record one’s thoughts and reflect on them.
 It asks the user to log their emotions and thoughts as well as what was going on to make them feel that way, then has the user reflect on whether or not there is evidence to back up their automatic thoughts.
 This could be a valuable supplement to a psychotherapist-led CBT treatment, but could also help people teach themselves about CBT.
 In fact, one study has shown that thought records are an effective way to modify beliefs, even when used by themselves and not in conjunction with a CBT treatment plan (McManus et al., 2012).
+(This worksheet will be available for download soon.)

 This is a simple printout with several faces depicting emotions from happiness and sadness to anger and confusion.
 This can be an excellent tool for psychotherapy clients who have difficulty expressing their feelings.
 While this can make it easier for clients to describe their relationships and experiences outside of therapy, it can also help clients give immediate feedback on how they feel during a therapy session.
 Using faces like this to help identify emotions is a technique often used in play therapy (Kaduson & Schaefer, 2003).

-This mood tracker was developed for people dealing with anger management issues, but can be helpful for anyone who wants to track their mood.
-It splits the day up into several two-hour blocks, and asks the user to track their emotions, as well as allowing for notes to explain these moods.
-This can also be helpful for clients who have trouble expressing themselves, but can provide valuable self-reflection opportunities for anybody.
+This mood tracker was developed for people dealing with anger management issues but can be helpful for anyone who wants to track their mood.
+It splits the day up into several two-hour blocks and asks the user to track their emotions, as well as allowing for notes to explain these moods.
+This can also be helpful for clients who have trouble expressing themselves but can provide valuable self-reflection opportunities for anybody.
 Interestingly, some research has even shown that depressed clients can improve their mood by tracking it (Harmon et al., 1980).

 Preparing For Your Appointment